CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 Let's start with `UN`s.
 Idris comes with built-in decidable equality for `String`s, so let's use that!
 If two names' strings are decidedly equal, then the `Name`s must be too.
-Recall that `Refl` is a proof of equality, and that `rewrite` let's us use proofs to transform the type of the right hand side:
+Recall that `Refl` is a proof of equality, and that `rewrite` lets us use proofs to transform the type of the right hand side:

 ```idris
 nameEq : (x : Name) -> (y : Name) -> Maybe (x = y)